 Kimber 1911 Recoil Spring Replacement Guide

 The recoil spring on any semi-automatic gun is critical to the proper performance of the firearm.
 Each spring has a particular rating relating to how many pounds of force it takes to compress it by one inch.
 When a spring undergoes many compressions over time, it will become weaker.
+I have created a chart below listing the correct recoil springs for popular 1911 models.

 Springs wear out and need to be replaced at a particular interval to avoid issues with the recoil operation of your gun.
 When a recoil spring starts to become weak, it may cause malfunctions as the timing of the slide cycle will be off.
 The weak spring will allow the slide to travel backwards too fast, possibly resulting in stovepipes, or Type 2 malfunctions.
 It is also possible that the gun will not go into battery, and will not fire as a result.